 Our Verdict

-Optimeal wet cat food receives the Cat Food Advisor rating, 4 stars
+Optimeal wet product range is made of four recipes which all receive the Cat Food Advisor rating, 4 stars.

 This range of food lists animal ingredients as the first ingredient and includes other meat-based ingredients too.
 The levels of protein are high and come from quality sources.
 However, this food does contain plant-based protein.